 After we got it all tightened up, it took nearly my entire tub of wood filler to get it done right.
 Looks kinda like a spotted cow, doesn’t it?

 Once the filler was cured, my sander came out to play making it all nice and ready for paint – the fun part!
 At first I couldn’t decide between a couple ways to go with this.
-In the end, my kids and I thought it would be perfect in Barn Red.
+In the end, my kids and I thought it would be perfect in a rustic red.

 Using my Fan Brush to give it two coats, letting it cure in between.
 It’s starting to look mighty spiffy now, isn’t it?
-While the paint was curing, I reupholstered the seat and made a coordinating pillow. woot!
+While the paint cures, I reupholstered the seat and made a coordinating pillow. woot!

-Here is my child’s rocking chair relieved of it’s awful nails and upholstery and ready to go making some little one very happy.
+My child’s rocking chair is now relieved of its awful nails and upholstery.
+It’s ready to some little one very happy.

 The red is the perfect shade for a happy spot to be.
 Plus, you can’t go wrong with ticking stripes, right?
 I LOVE ticking.
 I used blue ticking on the seat, and then made a denim pillow with a star cutout backed with red ticking.